holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             }

             struct FullIntegrationStateDump {
-                // Ops in validation limbo awaiting sys
-                // or app validation.
+                // Ops in validation limbo awaiting sys or app validation.
                 validation_limbo: Vec<DhtOp>,
                 // Ops waiting to be integrated.
                 integration_limbo: Vec<DhtOp>,
                 // Ops that are integrated.
-                // This includes rejected.
+This includes rejected ops.
                 integrated: Vec<DhtOp>,
                 // Database row ID for the latest DhtOp that we have seen.
-                // Useful for subsequent calls to `FullStateDump`
+                // Useful for subsequent calls to `FullStateDump` to return only
-                // to return only what they haven't seen.
+                // what they haven't seen.
                 dht_ops_cursor: u64,
             }
             ```